tomrpl/defiscan/src/content/protocols/pooltogether-v5.md

 ## Chain

-This report covers the PoolTogether v5 deployment on Ethereum mainnet.
+This report covers the Liquity deployment on the Ethereum chain.
+Ethereum is considered fully decentralized according to this framework.

 ## Upgradeability

-The core protocol deployed by PoolTogether is immutable, meaning its core functions cannot be altered.
-However, since the protocol is fully permissionless, anyone can create a new prize vault and link it to various yield sources and utility contracts.
-Although the protocol itself is secure, malicious actors could deploy harmful yield source or utility contracts (e.g., LiquidationPair or Claimer) to steal underlying assets or prizes from the vault.
-Therefore, while the core infrastructure is immutable, care must be taken when interacting with new prize vaults.
+Permissions in the PoolTogether protocol are fully revoked, the protocol is immutable 🎉

+Note that anyone can create a new `PrizeVault` and link it to various, third-party yield sources and utility contracts.
+An attacker could deploy malicious yield sources or utility contracts (e.g., `LiquidationPair` or `Claimer`) through which users' funds or prizes could be lost or stolen.
+However, assessing these risks and possible mitigation measures is outside of the scope of the DeFiScan framework.

+As a result, the protocol earns an Upgradeability score of Low.

 ## Autonomy

-PoolTogether relies on the Witnet Oracle for randomness in prize draws.
-If the oracle fails, a new PrizePool and DrawManager must be deployed, though users can still claim prizes and withdraw deposits without issue.
-While the protocol allows anyone to create new prize vaults, the flexibility introduces risks of malicious vaults.
-However, users can still withdraw their full deposits under normal conditions.
-Overall, autonomy risks stem from oracle reliance and potential malicious vault setups, but the core protocol remains resilient, minimizing impact on user assets.
+The protocol relies on the Witnet Oracle for randomness in prize draws.
+If the oracle fails, a new PrizePool and DrawManager must be deployed, though users can still withdraw their deposits and accrued prices without interruption.

+The protocol's Autonomy score thus is Low.

 ## Exit Window

-The contracts are not upgradable, there is no need for a long exit window for users to withdraw before updates.
+PoolTogether's contracts are fully immutable, no upgrades or contract changes can occur after deployment, removing the need for an exit window.

 ## Accessibility